-SERVICES PROVIDED EHP/Cigna NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS EHP PREFERRED PROVIDERS 1.
-TREATMENT OF ILLNESS OR INJURY Direct Primary Care office visit for medical treatment and diagnostic services, adult Covered at DPC Practice only Covered at DPC Practice only 100% (no deductible) at DPC Practice Primary care office visit for medical treatment, spouse and dependent 100% after \$10 copay (no deductible) 70% of AB after deductible 100% after \$10 copay (no deductible) Primary care office visit for GYN treatment from GYN PCP 100% after \$10 copay (no deductible) 70% of AB after deductible 100% after \$10 copay (no deductible) Specialty care office visit 80% (85% if DPC Practice refers) after deductible 70% of AB after deductible 90% (95% if DPC Practice refers) after deductible Diagnostic services and treatment in the office 80% (85% if DPC Practice refers) after deductible 70% of AB after deductible 90% (95% if DPC Practice refers) after deductible 2.
-PREVENTIVE SERVICES General preventive exam (adult physical, GYN and well child care) 100% (no deductible) 70% of AB after deductible 100% (no deductible) Diagnostic services for exam 100% (no deductible) 70% of AB after deductible 100% (no deductible) Mammogram and well-woman care 100% (no deductible) 70% of AB after deductible 100% (no deductible) Screening colonoscopy 100% (no deductible) 70% of AB after deductible 100% (no deductible) Routine hearing exam 100% (no deductible) 70% of AB after deductible 100% (no deductible) Diabetes Prevention Program 100% (no deductible) 70% of AB after deductible 100% (no deductible) 3.
-IMMUNIZATIONS AND INOCULATIONS As recommended by Centers for Disease Control and Prevention 100% (no deductible) 70% of AB after deductible 100% (no deductible) Travel immunizations 100% (no deductible) 70% of AB after deductible 100% (no deductible) 4.
-ALLERGY TESTS AND PROCEDURES Allergy tests 80% (85% if DPC Practice refers) after deductible 70% of AB after deductible 90% (95% if DPC Practice refers) after deductible Desensitization materials/serum 80% (85% if DPC Practice refers) after deductible 70% of AB after deductible 90% (95% if DPC Practice refers) after deductible 5.
-LABORATORY Laboratory tests and pathology 80% (85% if DPC Practice refers) after deductible 70% of AB after deductible 90% (95% if DPC Practice refers) after deductible
+SERVICES PROVIDED EHP/Cigna NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS EHP PREFERRED PROVIDERS EHP SELECT PEDIATRIC PROVIDERS 1.
+TREATMENT OF ILLNESS OR INJURY Direct Primary Care office visit for medical treatment and diagnostic services, adult Covered at DPC Practice only Covered at DPC Practice only 100% (no deductible) at DPC Practice Covered at DPC Practice only Primary care office visit for medical treatment, spouse and dependent 100% after \$10 copay (no deductible) 70% of AB after deductible 100% after \$10 copay (no deductible) 100% Specialty care office visit 80% (85% with DPC referral) after deductible 70% of AB after deductible 90% (95% with DPC referral) after deductible 90% Diagnostic services and treatment in the office 80% (85% with DPC referral) after deductible 70% of AB after deductible 90% (95% with DPC referral) after deductible 100% 2.
+PREVENTIVE SERVICES Direct Primary Care office visit for preventive services, incl. diagnostics, adult Not Available Not Available 100% (no deductible) at DPC Practice Not Available Office visit for preventive services, incl. diagnostics, spouse and dependent 100% (no deductible) 70% of AB after deductible 100% (no deductible) 100% Mammogram and well-woman care 100% (no deductible) 70% of AB after deductible 100% (no deductible) 100% Screening colonoscopy 100% (no deductible) 70% of AB after deductible 100% (no deductible) 100% Routine hearing exam 100% (no deductible) 70% of AB after deductible 100% (no deductible) 100% Diabetes Prevention Program 100% (no deductible) 70% of AB after deductible 100% (no deductible) Not Available 3.
+IMMUNIZATIONS AND INOCULATIONS As recommended by Centers for Disease Control and Prevention 100% (no deductible) 70% of AB after deductible 100% (no deductible) 100% Travel immunizations 100% (no deductible) 70% of AB after deductible 100% (no deductible) 100% 4.
+ALLERGY TESTS AND PROCEDURES Allergy tests 80% (85% with DPC referral) after deductible 70% of AB after deductible 90% (95% with DPC referral) after deductible 100% Desensitization materials/serum 80% (85% with DPC referral) after deductible 70% of AB after deductible 90% (95% with DPC referral) after deductible 100%